google-research/tensorflow_constrained_optimization/README.md

-losses, respectively, so the consequence is that we will attempt to minimize the average hinge loss (a relaxation of the error rate using the `penalty_loss`), while constraining the recall (using the `constraint_loss`) by essentially learning how much we should penalize the hinge-constrained reacll (`penalty_loss`, again).
+losses, respectively, so the consequence is that we will attempt to minimize the average hinge loss (a relaxation of the error rate using the `penalty_loss`), while constraining the recall (using the `constraint_loss`) by essentially learning how much we should penalize the hinge-constrained recall (`penalty_loss`, again).

 The `RateMinimizationProblem` class implements the